 Most stammering develops during childhood and is a neurological, rather than a psychological, condition.
-Subtle changes within the brain result in a physical difficulty in talking.
+Neurological means that there are differences in the way the brain produces speech.

-Stammering isn’t caused by anxiety or stress, although people may stammer more when stressed or anxious.
+Stammering is not caused by anxiety or stress.
+But people may stammer more when stressed or anxious.

-It is often a hereditary condition – about 60% of people who stammer have another family member who stammers.
+It is often hereditary.
+About 60% of people who stammer have another family member who stammers or did stammer.
 Most adults who stammer, around 75%, are male.
 When it begins in childhood, this is known as developmental stammering.

 (*Until recently these figures have been 5% of children and 1% of adults.
 We have increased them as a result of our research, which you can read about in our 2021 article 'How many adults stammer?'.)

-A far rarer form of stammering, known as 'acquired stammering' usually occurs later in life.
+A far rarer form of stammering, known as acquired stammering or adult onset stammering usually occurs later in life.
 The main causes are a head injury, a stroke or a condition such as Parkinson's disease.
 Other causes can be extreme emotional distress, medication or drugs.
-See our Variations & Complications page for more information on acquired stammering here.
+See our Variations & Complications page for more information on acquired stammering.

 For adults, the picture is different.
 We don't know enough about stammering, but we do know that if someone stammers into adulthood they are likely to continue to stammer for the rest of their lives, although the degree may vary widely.
 There is no 'cure', no pill or therapy which will make stammering go away.
 There are therapies and interventions which can help people manage their stammer and learn to speak more easily.
 This is often not a permanent fix and the struggle will still be there.